statiolake/procon-assistant/README.md

 ```
 % procon-assistant fetch atcoder:agc022a # AtCoder Grand Contest 022 problem A
+% procon-assistant fetch at:agc022a      # same, you can use `at` instead of `atcoder`
 ```

+for AtCoder, there is also support for problems on non-regular contests: use the problem's URL directly instead of {problem-id}.

 ### `download {contest-site}:{contest-id}`

 alias: `d`, `dl`

-downloads the contest webpage, parses its html and determine the number of problems. then initializes directory tree (`initdirs`) and fetch sample cases for each problem.
+(experimental) downloads the contest webpage, parses its html and determine the number of problems, initializes directory tree (`initdirs`) and fetch sample cases for each problem.

 ```
 % procon-assistant download atcoder:agc022 # AtCder Grand Contest 022